 Transcendental Meditation (TM)

-In Zen or Zazen meditation, there two main practices.
+In Zen or Zazen meditation, there are two main different types of meditation practices.
 They are breathing meditation and mindfulness meditation in order to be present and aware.
 The goal is inner peace.

 Tibetan Buddhist Meditation

 Tibetan Buddhism is the purest form of different types of meditation practice Buddhism.
 Because Tibet is such an isolated country that the same practices have been done continuously for centuries with little outside influence.

 Skilled meditators from India traveled there to teach those who wished to how to follow the path to enlightenment.
 The Dalai Lama is the political and spiritual leader of the Tibetan people and as a monk is an accomplished meditator.

 You don’t need to be a monk, however, to get great results.
 Once you quiet down your mind chatter, you can focus on a certain topic in order to understand it better.